-The current paper is also weakly related to the literature on quality signaling.
-To the best of my knowledge, the only two papers that address quality signaling when firms have common knowledge of product qualities are Matthews & Fertig (1990) and de Bijl (1997).
-In Matthews & Fertig (1990), this is introduced in the context of an incumbent-entrant setup where product quality of the entrant is known to both firms while that of the incumbent is common knowledge.
-Prices are exogenous and the incumbent may advertise in order to inform consumers about the product quality of the entrant; i.e. may counteract misleading attempts by a low-quality entrant.
-In sharp contrast to the existing models of quality signaling, they show that a high-quality entrant can successfully signal its quality by spending an infinitesimal amount on advertising.
-De Bijl (1997) analyzes entry-deterrence in a market for search goods when product quality of the entrant is known to both firms while that of the incumbent is already established.
-It is shown that when the incumbent's price is informative about the product quality of a high-quality entrant is facilitated.1
+Matthews & Fertig (1990) consider an incumbent-entrant setup where product quality of the entrant is known to the firms only while that of the incumbent is known by everyone in the market.
+Prices are exogenous and the incumbent may advertise in order to inform consumers about the product quality of the entrant; i.e. it may counteract misleading attempts by a low-quality entrant.
+In sharp contrast with the existing models of quality signaling, they show that a high-quality entrant can successfully signal its quality by spending an infinitesimal amount on advertising.7